 Mankato Normal School opened as the state's second teacher training school in 1868 in downtown Mankato with 27 students.
 Tuition was free in return for a student's pledge to teach two years in Minnesota's schools.
 Old Main was constructed in 1870, and this marked the beginning of the Valley Campus that would serve the institution for a century.
 In the 1880s, the school expanded and curriculum grew.
 In 1921 the school became Mankato State Teachers College, and in 1927 the institution awarded its first four–year degree, a bachelor of education.

-In the late 1950s, the school was renamed Mankato State College to reflect an expanded curriculum, and construction began on the 300 acre Highland Campus.
+In 1957 the school was renamed Mankato State College to reflect an expanded curriculum, and construction began on the Highland Campus.
 The College maintained two locations for several years.
 In 1975, the college received full university status.
 Four years later consolidation on the Highland Campus was complete.
-In 1998, for the fifth time in its 130–year history, the University adopted a new name to reflect expanded service to Minnesota and the nation.
+In 1998, for the fifth time in its history, the University adopted a new name to reflect expanded service to Minnesota and the nation.
 Minnesota State University, Mankato continues to gain renown for the quality of its programs and breadth of service.

-Today, the University offers more than 140 programs in six undergraduate colleges, and 80 master's, advanced certificate and doctoral programs in the College of Graduate Studies and Research.
+Today, the University offers more than 130 programs in six undergraduate colleges.
+The College of Graduate Studies and Research offers over 85 master's, advanced certificate and doctoral programs.

 The University offers 20 intercollegiate men's and women's sports, including hockey, volleyball, soccer, softball, tennis, golf, swimming and diving, football, cross-country, basketball, track and field, wrestling, and baseball.